 The problem is, goals aren’t enough.
 You need a system to truly get things done.

 That’s where Todoist fits in.
 At first, it’s simple: you add tasks and complete them.
-But over time, you’ll discover the many features that lie beneath Todoist’s surface — from scheduling weekly tasks, to setting reminders, to turning important emails into tasks.
+But over time, you’ll discover the many features that help you get things done — from scheduling weekly tasks, to setting reminders, to turning important emails into tasks.

-Get started by browsing this complete guide to Todoist and slowly trying out new features in your daily workflow.
-Eventually, you’ll find a combination of features that ensures you’re always working on the right things at the right time without missing anything important.
-That system forms the foundation for a more calm, organized, and productive life…
+Get started by browsing our complete guide to how to use Todoist and trying out new features in your daily workflow.
+Soon, you’ll find a combination of features that ensures you’re always working on the right things at the right time without missing anything important.
+That system forms the foundation for a more calm, organized, and productive life.

 Before you start: Learn how Todoist works